-- Units, Frequency, & Duration: When medical necessity criteria is met, a total of four (4) epidural steroid injections per episode of pain (a defined period and specific location of pain, generally moderate to severe, based on an injury or degenerative cause), per region may be performed in 12 months. - Criteria for Subsequent Requests: Additional injections may be appropriate if pain returns at a moderate to severe level or loss of function occurs, and the patient had 50% or more relief from previous injections for at least two (2) months after prior therapeutic injections. - Recommended Clinical Approach: An epidural steroid injection should be performed using radiographic image guidance.
+- Units, Frequency, & Duration: Patients who meet medical necessity criteria may receive a total of 4 epidural steroid injections (ESIs) per episode of pain (a defined period and specific location of pain, generally moderate to severe, based on an injury or degenerative cause), per region may be performed in 12 months. - Criteria for Subsequent Requests: Additional injections may be appropriate if the pain returns at a moderate to severe level or loss of function occurs, and the patient had 50% or more relief from previous injections for at least 2 months after prior therapeutic injections.1-13 - Recommended Clinical Approach: An ESI should be performed using radiographic image guidance.
 One interlaminar injection is recommended at a time.
-Transforaminal epidural steroid injections (TFESIs) involving a maximum of two (2) nerve root levels in one spinal region are considered medically reasonable and necessary.
+Transforaminal epidural steroid injections (TFESIs) involving a maximum of 2 nerve root levels in one spinal region are considered medically reasonable and necessary.
 If performed bilaterally, this refers to one nerve root on each side.
 If performed unilaterally, this would mean two nerve root levels on one side. - Exclusions: None.